-Alpha-L-iduronidase ("IDUA") is an enzyme responsible for degrading heparan and dermatan sulfate in the lysosome.
-Genetic defects in IDUA result in a reduction or absence of lysosomal IDUA activity and cause Hurler syndrome (or MPS I), which is characterized by alterations in the skeleton, heart, respiratory system, and brain.
-DNL622 (ETV:IDUA) is a recombinant IDUA enzyme engineered to cross the BBB, to replace IDUA, and to treat the cognitive, behavioral and physical manifestations of the disease.
-DNL622 is currently in the IND-enabling stage of preclinical development.
+Alpha-L-iduronidase ("IDUA") is as enzyme responsible for degrading heparan and dermatan sulfate in the lysosome.
+Genetic defects in the gene encoding IDUA result in deficient enzyme activity, leading to MPS I (Hurler syndrome).
+MPS I is characterized by alterations in the skeleton, heart, respiratory system, and brain and affects approximately 1,500 individuals worldwide.

+DNL622 (ETV:IDUA) is composed of IDUA fused to TV, which is engineered to cross the BBB via RMT into the brain and to enable broad delivery of IDUA into cells and tissues throughout the body with the goal of treating MPS I. DNL622 is currently in the IND-enabling stage of preclinical development.